---

 ## Native sessions and transcript mirror

-Keep that binding explicitly associated with the OpenClaw session, and keep
+token.
+Keep that binding explicitly associated with the OpenClaw session, and

-mirroring user-visible assistant/tool output into the OpenClaw transcript.
+keep mirroring user-visible assistant/tool output into the OpenClaw

 The OpenClaw transcript remains the compatibility layer for:

-* switching back to the built-in PI harness on a later turn
+- switching back to the built-in OpenClaw harness on a later turn

 ## Tool and media results

-When a harness executes a dynamic tool call, return the tool result back through
+attempt.
+When a harness executes a dynamic tool call, return the tool result

-the harness result shape instead of sending channel media yourself.
+back through the harness result shape instead of sending channel media

-on the same delivery path as PI-backed runs.
+outputs on the same delivery path as OpenClaw-backed runs.

 ## Current limitations

-* The public import path is generic, but some attempt/result type aliases still
+- The public import path is generic, but some attempt/result type aliases

 until you need a native session runtime.